alarmringing/interactive-portfolio/documentation_and_notes.md

 - In the kinetic-typography example, torus looks weird but this seems to be a fault of its geometry implementation itself, not the text texture.
 - Cannon js is the physics library we are using.
 - Font loader (for font geometry) needs a .json font library, which can be generated [here](https://gero3.github.io/facetype.js/).
 Only .ttf format font files work.
+- Scrolling animations are done with GSAP animation scrollTrigger.
+Check out the tutorial [here](https://blog.logrocket.com/how-to-use-the-gsap-scrolltrigger-plugin-in-react/).
+- Callback functions like onMouseMove cannot access the most recent react state, as it can only see the very initial state when the callback was first assigned.
+This is why I have mousePos and lastMousePos

 # Legacy notes from Gatsby + Netlify CMS Starter